You can discover more about EBSCO ebooks and our other eResources and how to access them by visiting our eResources portal.

 The National Library provides free access to hundreds of non-fiction ebooks through the EBSCO site.
 You can find all of these ebooks in the Catalogue, or you can browse the ebooks by going directly to EBSCO eBooks in eResources.

 These ebooks can be viewed online on the EBSCO site or downloaded to view from your computer, tablet, smartphone or e-reader.
 Downloaded ebooks can be accessed on your device for 5 days and then access will automatically expire.

-All Ebsco ebooks can be accessed from outside of the Library building if you have a National Library Card.
-If you live in Australia you can get a library card for free, online through our website.
+All EBSCO eBooks can be accessed from outside of the Library building if you have a National Library login.
+If you live in Australia you can get a Library login for free, online through our website.

 Frequently asked questions